This page has been reviewed by Kerry Splatt, Principal Lawyer and QLD Accredited Specialist Personal Injury Lawyer for more than 25 years.

 Workers' Compensation for Back Injuries Sustained at Work

-You can claim compensation for a work back injury when someone else’s negligence caused you harm.
+You can claim compensation for a work-related back injury caused by employer negligence.

 • Even if you were partly at fault, you could still receive a lump sum payout.